 - It is illegal to lie down and fall asleep in a cheese factory.
 For all of you narcoleptics out there, avoid cheese factories.

 - No horses are allowed into Fountain Inn unless they are wearing pants.
 God forbid a horse is allowed into an inn with no pants.
 The blasphemy.

 - If there are more than five people on your property you may shoot them.
 We may be going out on a limb here, but we’re thinking this is a tad outdated.

 Welcome to South Dakota

 Where mashed potato wrestling is part of daily life and bison crossings dictate traffic more than traffic lights.
 Besides being known for their killer motorcycle rally and casinos, this Wild West state steeped in diverse cultures is a great option for many types of people (mainly leather-wearing, gambling-lovin’ nature enthusiasts).

 If you fit the bill, go for it!
 If not, maybe another state would be a better fit.
 Either way, the comprehensive list of absolutely everything that’s ever mattered about South Dakota is here.
+Just make sure you're covered with an affordable home insurance policy.
 And bonus, the names of every person from SD is written backwards and upside down somewhere in this article.
 Happy hunting.